 The Applied Psychology major prepares students for professions requiring strong communication, interpersonal, and critical thinking skills.
-The Professional Core and Major Area course work fosters a working knowledge of theories and techniques to improve the performance of individuals, groups, and organizations.
-The major is firmly established in the applications oriented research and practices of the behavioral and social sciences.
-The Applied Psychology major also gives students the opportunity to customize the program according to their career interests and objectives.
+The course work fosters knowledge of theories and techniques to improve the performance of individuals, groups, and organizations.
+The major is firmly established in the applications-oriented research and practices of the behavioral and social sciences.
+Applied Psychology students at Franklin University have the opportunity to customize the program according to their career interests and objectives.